 In today’s world, our next generation rests on these values they understand and regarded.

-We owe to our children to teach them how to put these concepts into practice.
-First-hand learning which travel can offer will provide opportunities to our kids to understand to learn these values and apply them along the way.
+We owe our children to teach them how to put these concepts into practice.
+First-hand learning which travel can offer will provide opportunities for our kids to understand to learn these values and apply them along the way.
 Kudos to backpacking parents for teaching their kids on the concept of tolerance by means of traveling.

-Indeed, a book can also create a lively conversation, but to walk on the streets of a new neighborhood abroad gives some real life example of just how our individual differences make us who we are.
-That in spite of our differences, we also seek for the same thing – decent home, good health, happiness, education and a peaceful life.
+Indeed, a book can also create a lively conversation, but to walk on the streets of a new neighborhood abroad gives some real-life example of just how our individual differences make us who we are.
+That in spite of our differences, we also seek for the same thing – a decent home, good health, happiness, education and a peaceful life.
 This makes our global society more interdependent.